 The Centre for Hellenic Studies at King's provides an unrivalled environment for aspiring students of Modern Greek and our library houses the premier collection of Greek publications in the UK.

 The third year of this programme will be spent abroad.
 The year will normally be spent studying for equal periods at a university in Greece/Cyprus and Portugal/Brazil.
+If you are a beginner in the Portuguese language, you additionally take a one-week language course prior to the beginning of the year, and one intensive language course in Portugal prior to your second year.

 You will carry out assessed coursework contributing towards your degree.